 An advertisement from the Boley Progress newspaper, 11 February 1911.

-Black immigrants who came to Alberta in the early 1900s settled primarily in four isolated rural communities: Junkins (now Wildwood), Keystone (Breton), Campsie (near Barrhead), and Pine Creek (later renamed Amber Valley).
+Black immigrants who came to Alberta in the early 1900s settled primarily in four isolated rural communities: Junkins (now known as Wildwood), Keystone (now Breton), Campsie (near Barrhead), and Pine Creek (later renamed Amber Valley).
 All four of these communities are mentioned in the Our Negro Citizens column published in the Edmonton Journal and Edmonton Bulletin in the early 1920s.

 Although Amber Valley was the largest and most well-known, Junkins was the first community with a significant number of Black pioneers.
 Junkins, Breton, and Campsie had increasing numbers of Europeans join the communities.